-- operator May only contain declarations of functions.
+- operator Similar to package; but may only contain declarations of functions.
 May only be placed directly in an operator record.
 (See also chapter 14). - operator function Shorthand for an operator with exactly one function; same restriction as function class and in addition may only be placed directly in an operator record.